danielatrivella/np3_ligand/np3_LigPCDS/README.md

 - One must first manually add the respective ligand smiles and code to the table 'test/ligands_label/ligands_code_smiles.csv'.
 - Next, one may use the script `test/draw_smiles_test.py` to draw the structure of the ligands codes present in this table and to enumerate their atoms.
   - Their images are saved to PNG files and stored in the folder 'test/ligands_label/ligands_draw/', which is also created by this script.
-  - The symbol of the atoms concatenated with the smaller or aromatic cycle in which it appears and its number, as present in the created images, is used as the atoms' ID.
+  - The symbol of the atoms concatenated with the smaller or aromatic cyclic structure in which it appears and its number, as present in the created images, is used as the atoms' ID.
 - Then, one must create a CSV table with the labels of the new structure containing one atom by row, referenced by their atom ID and following the format of the files present in 'test/ligands_label' for the already labeled use cases (e.g. 'I3C.csv' for ligand code I3C).
 - And finally, execute the script `test/ligands_label/ligands_label_concatenate.py` to add the new use case to the